3 days in the Cotswolds

 There are plenty of different zones for playing at the Cotswold Farm Park.
 It has bouncing pillows, a sand pit and a zip wire.
 There is also a maze and a woodland adventure area.
 Inside, children can play in the 3 themed areas of the adventure barn.

-Day 3: Naunton & Chedworth Roman Villa
+Day 3: Naunton village walk & Chedworth Roman Villa

 Day 3 of our visit to the Cotswolds started with a circular walk to the nearby village of Naunton.
 Naunton is another pretty Cotswold village, with history dating back to the Domesday Book.